nileshmiskin/tkiet-js/README.md

 # JS and AgularJS from the ground up
-Artefacts from JS and Angular workshop
+Artefacts from JS and Angular workshop conducted on 2,3,4th Sept, 2017

 ###
 Environment setup